-During early pregnancy, it is common to experience nausea, vomiting and tiredness.
-This is often referred to as morning sickness but symptoms can occur at any time of the day.
+During early pregnancy, it is common to experience nausea and vomiting.
+This is often referred to as "morning sickness" but symptoms can occur at any time of the day.

 Symptoms can occur at any time of the day and often include:

 - dry retching (like vomiting, but nothing is thrown up)

 - food smell or sight sensitivity (certain smells or the sight of some foods can trigger nausea).

 Not all women experience morning sickness in the same way.

 - Some women have only occasional queasy moments while others feel nauseous and sick almost constantly but never vomit.